Teaching and Learning

 Patient centered.
 Problem focused.
 Innovation and community driven.
-This is how our curriculum is changing the future of oral health.
+This is how our curriculum is bettering oral health through transformative innovation.

 The College of Dentistry offers comprehensive and advanced dental education and research opportunities, powered by innovative methods and cutting-edge technology, and enriched by a diverse and collaborative community of faculty, staff and students.
 Curriculum innovations have resulted in the College receiving the prestigious William J. Gies Award from the American Dental Education Association.
 Additionally, the College has implemented a sequence of improvements in clinical education to prepare students to provide oral health care to traditionally underserved patients, and to advocate for universal oral health care for all Americans.